eclipse/kuksa.val/doc/system-architecture.md

 # System Architecture and Deployment

 The KUKSA.val server aims to provide a consistent view of all signals inside a vehicle.
-The data model follows the [COVESA Vehicle Signal Specification](https://github.com/COVESA/vehicle_signal_specification) data is accessed using a variant of the [W3C VISS protocol](https://github.com/w3c/automotive).
+The data model follows the [COVESA Vehicle Signal Specification](https://github.com/COVESA/vehicle_signal_specification) while the data is accessed using a variant of the [W3C VISS protocol](https://github.com/w3c/automotive).

 The following picture shows the basic system architecture: